A Commonsense

 What Situations Could Lead to Varying a Child Support Order?

 Essentially, significant financial changes that happen to either parent can lead to varying the child support order.
 These are situations that usually aren’t anticipated at the time of the divorce, and some may come as a surprise, welcome or otherwise.
 Among the reasons child support may be allowed to change include the following (but understand that this list is just examples, and if your situation doesn’t appear here, call us to discuss the possibilities).
-It’s also important to know that the current support order or agreement must be at least six months old in Saskatchewan before requesting the change.

 What Is the Process for Requesting to Vary a Child Support Order?